 One of the main reasons I like brainstorming on a spreadsheet is that you can adjust the weeks to different dates as you start to see how many weeks a series will take.

-When I was outlining 1 Thessalonians for 2022, I wanted a certain section to fall on that year’s Easter Sunday and so adjusted the whole series to see how that landed.
+When I was outlining Exodus for 2023, I wanted a specific section to fall on that year’s Easter Sunday and so adjusted the whole series to see how that landed.
 It just provides you with a simple way to see planning options.